Notice: This page requires JavaScript to function properly.

 Counting with Loops

-In programming, we often use a counter variable to perform basic arithmetic operations within a loop.
+In programming, you often have to use a counter variable to perform basic arithmetic operations within a loop.
 This approach allows us to iteratively process data, such as summing values or tracking totals.

-For example, if we want to calculate the sum of all numbers in a specific range, we can initialize a counter variable and update it during each iteration.
+For example, if you want to calculate the sum of all numbers in a specific range, you can initialize a counter variable and update it during each iteration.

 Let's adapt this concept to our common topic, working with the travel_list.
-Suppose we want to calculate the total length of all city names in our list.
+Suppose you want to calculate the total length of all city names in our list.

 1234567891011

-travel_list = ["Monako", "Luxemburg", "Liverpool", "Barcelona", "Munchen"] # Initialize counter total_length = 0 # Iteration through the list for city in travel_list: # Add the length of each city name total_length += len(city) print(f"Total length of all city names: {total_length}")
+travel_list = ['Monako', 'Luxemburg', 'Liverpool', 'Barcelona', 'Munchen'] # Initialize counter total_length = 0 # Iteration through the list for city in travel_list: # Add the length of each city name total_length += len(city) print('Total length of all city names:', total_length)

 copy